Ascot Racecourse: History

-Between 1940 and 1943 racing was not run at Ascot.
-The racecourse was commandeered by the army with the Grandstand providing accommodation for gunners of the Royal Artillery.
+Between 1940 and 1943 there was no racing at Ascot.
+The racecourse was commandeered by the army, with the Grandstand providing accommodation for gunners of the Royal Artillery.
 Racing resumed on 15 May 1943 with an eight-race card.
-The first post-war fixture was held on 21 May 1945, when the then 19-year-old Princess Elizabeth attended Ascot for the first time.
+The first post-war fixture was held on 21 May 1945, when the 19-year-old Princess Elizabeth attended Ascot for the first time.
 The first National Hunt meeting was held at Ascot in 1965, the course having been established using turf from Hurst Park Racecourse, which closed in 1962.

-As an owner and breeder of racehorses, Queen Elizabeth II took a keen interest in racing.
-The jockeys riding the Queen's horses could be identified by her racing colours: purple body with gold braid, scarlet sleeves, and a black velvet cap with gold fringe.
+As an owner and breeder of racehorses, Elizabeth took a keen interest in racing.
+The jockeys riding the queen's horses could be identified by the royal racing colours: purple body with gold braid, scarlet sleeves, and a black velvet cap with gold fringe.
 The Queen attended the annual Royal Meeting from her Coronation in 1953 to 2021, and traditionally presented The Gold Cup and The Diamond Jubilee Stakes each year.
-In 2013, The Queen's filly, Estimate, triumphed in Ascot's showpiece race, The Gold Cup – the first time that The Gold Cup has been won by a reigning monarch.
-In 2004, Ascot Racecourse was closed for a £220 million redevelopment, the single biggest investment in British Racing.
-The Racecourse was reopened by the Queen on 20 June 2006.
-The redevelopment was designed by HOK (firm), engineered by Buro Happold and built by Laing O'Rourke.
-The main part of the redevelopment programme was the construction of the 30m x 300m lightweight parasol roof structure of the grandstand, this was designed and built by Austrian specialist contractor Waagner-Biro.
-During the 2005 season, the Royal Ascot was held as York Racecourse.

-At the end of 2006, a £10 million programme of further alterations was announced to improve the viewing from lower levels of the grandstand using an innovative steel composite product ("SPS" sandwich plate system) to reprofile the existing concrete terraces.
+In 2013, The queen's filly, Estimate, won the Gold Cup – the first time it has been won by a reigning monarch.

+Grandstand redevelopments

+1793–1800s

+Before the public stand for the seating of spectators was built, there was a Royal Stand and a betting stand.
+The Royal Stand was redeveloped from its original foundation in 1793 and replaced in 1822 when George IV commissioned a newly built Royal Enclosure with a royal box.
+Then, the first public grandstand at the Ascot Racecourse was erected in 1838, seating about 3,000 spectators.
+Construction continued, and by 1859, the Iron Stand was built, then the Alexandra Stand extension in 1863, and also there was a colonnade entrance built in 1876.
+Additionally, in 1896, a clock tower was installed.